CartoDB/training/index.md

 ruby bin/jekyll-page "Some Page Title" ref
 ```

+* fork the repo and create a branch
+* add your materials (guidelines explained below)
+* submit a pull request and ask us to merge it with our [live site](ohasselblad.github.io/workshops)!

 You can review the [`README`](https://github.com/ohasselblad/workshops/blob/master/README.md) for other links, resources and tips on writing up a post.

 Don't forget to include a header at the top of your post!